Nearius-River/2kRP_Project/README.md

 ### Requisites

-- Python 3.x (with pip available)
+- Python 3.8+ with pip available;
-- Discord (desktop app) installed for updating the Rich Presence (you must be logged in).
+- Discord desktop app installed for updating the Rich Presence (you must be logged in).

 ### Instructions